rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **Sharpen strength** - For high values I suggest depth of field too.

+**AO strength** - Ambient Occlusion.
+Higher mean deeper shade in concave areas.

+**Bounce strength** - A bright red pillar by a white wall will make the wall a bit red, but how red?
+Recommendation: similar strength as AO.

+**AO shine** - Normally AO just adds shade; with this it also brightens convex shapes.
+Maybe not realistic, but it prevents the image overall becoming too dark, makes it more vivid, and makes some corners clearer.

 **DOF blur** - Depth of field.
 Applies subtle smoothing to distant objects.
 If zero it just cancels out sharpening on far objects.
 It's a small effect (1 pixel radius).

-**AO strength** - Ambient Occlusion.
-Higher mean deeper shade in concave areas.

-**AO shine** - Normally AO just adds shade; with this it also brightens convex shapes.
-Maybe not realistic, but it prevents the image overall becoming too dark, makes it more vivid, and makes some corners clearer.

 Output mode
 =========